The Need for Speed: PR Crisis Communications & Issues Management

 Amazon restored promotion for the excluded materials to tackle the criticism and bolster its reputation.
 This case exemplifies the necessity of rapid responses to PR crises, as delays might have further harmed Amazon’s reputation.
 It also highlights the need for companies to have effective strategies for managing potential reputational challenges, including a comprehensive crisis communication plan.

-In 1982, Johnson & Johnson faced a major crisis when bottles of Tylenol were found laced with cyanide.
+In 1982, Johnson & Johnson faced a significant crisis when bottles of Tylenol were found laced with cyanide.
 The company’s quick response involved an immediate product recall, halting all advertising activities, and implementing a robust crisis management plan.
 In addition, J&J offered clear instructions to distributors on reporting suspected tampering, assisted local authorities in investigating the incident, and established a hotline for concerned customers.

 To enhance consumer safety and minimize future reputational risks, J&J introduced tamper-proof packaging seals and launched caplets instead of capsules.
 Johnson & Johnson’s exemplary response has become a case study for other companies facing similar situations.
 Their swift action, taking ownership and responsibility, and providing a comprehensive crisis management plan allowed them to regain consumer trust.